ryantcullen/stock-bot/README.md

 You will be asked to enter a ticker for the stock that you want to test the algorithm on.

 ## Results
 The aglorithm's success is judged by comparing the returns to a simple Buy-and-Hold strategy.
-Here are some results based on the last 3 years fo close prices:
+Here are some results based on the last 3 years of close prices:

 BABA